‘How do I log in to WordPress?’ That’s one of the most common WordPress questions that we get asked.

-If you prefer text instructions, then please continue reading.
+If you’d prefer written instructions, then just keep reading.

-How to Find the WordPress Login link?
+How to Find Your WordPress Login URL

 On a typical WordPress install with a good WordPress hosting provider, all you need to do is add

-Don’t forget to replace example.com with your own domain name.
+Don’t forget to replace ‘example.com’ with your own domain name.

 Both of these URLs will redirect you to the WordPress login page.

-If for some reason, your WordPress login URL is not working properly, then you can easily access the WordPress login page by going to this URL:
+If, for some reason, your WordPress login URL is not working properly, then you can easily access the WordPress login page by going to this URL:

-Now if you installed WordPress in a subdirectory such as /wordpress/, then you would need to access your WordPress blog login page like this:
+However, if you installed WordPress in a subdirectory such as /wordpress/, then you would need to access your WordPress blog login page like this:

-If you installed WordPress on a sub-domain, then you can access the WordPress admin login page like so:
+If you installed WordPress on a subdomain, then you can access the WordPress admin login page like so:

-Once you are logged in, you will be redirected to the WordPress admin area of your site which is located in the wp-admin folder.
+Once you are logged in, you will be redirected to the WordPress admin area of your site, which is located in the wp-admin folder.

-This URL checks if you were previously logged in, and if your session is still active.
+This URL checks if you were previously logged in and if your session is still active.

 If both are true, then you will be redirected to the WordPress dashboard.
 If your session has expired, then you will be redirected back to the WordPress login page.

-How to Remember the WordPress Login Page in WordPress
+Using ‘Remember Me’ to Bypass Login Page in WordPress

 If you find it difficult to remember your WordPress login link, then we recommend you add a bookmark to your browser’s bookmark bar.

-Once you are done, click on the Add to Menu button to add this link to your menu.
-Also don’t forget to click on the Save Menu button.
+Once you are done, click on the ‘Add to Menu’ button to add this link to your menu.
+Also, don’t forget to save changes by clicking on the ‘Save Menu’ button.

-If you don’t want to use the Meta widget, then you can use the Menu widget here as well.
+If you don’t want to use the Meta widget, then you can use the Navigation Menu widget here as well.

-You can add the WordPress login link in the footer, sidebar, or basically any other widget-ready area in your theme.
+You can add the WordPress login link in the footer, sidebar, or any other widget-ready area in your theme.

-How to add A Custom WordPress Login Form in WordPress
+Adding a Custom WordPress Login Form in WordPress

-Here is how to log into WordPress via popular hosting dashboards.
+Here is how to log in to WordPress via popular hosting dashboards.